Healthy Sponsorship Boundaries in AA

 What kind of sponsorship is right for you?

-I can understand why a thirteen year veteran of AA; a diehard and chronic relapser like me, may have benefitted from David’s recovery style.
-There was no question about how much denial I was in a lot of denial about my powerlessness over alcohol and didn’t believe that my life was unmanageable.
-I was also totally dishonest in almost every other area of my life.
-Dishonesty was all that I knew.
+I can understand why a thirteen-year veteran of AA, a diehard and chronic relapser like me, may have benefitted from David’s recovery style.
+There was no question about how much denial I was in, especially concerning my powerlessness over alcohol.
+There was also no way I believed that my life was unmanageable.
+I was dishonest to the core of my being.
+It was all that I ever knew.

-All my life, I believed in the illusion of my own self-sufficiency.
-This was the “self will run riot” that is mentioned on page 62 of the Big Book of AA.
+All my life, I believed my way was the only way.
+“Self will run riot” is mentioned on page 62 of the Big Book.
 After my last relapse, the day finally came when my ego collapsed.
-On that very special day, as painful as it was, as a later sponsor remarked, the day my ego collapsed was a gift from the universe.
+As painful as it was, as a later sponsor remarked, the day my ego collapsed was a gift from the universe.
 As he put it, ‘a gift wrapped in shit’!
 On that extraordinary day, I was suddenly catapulted into the solution.
-For the first time in my life.
+For the first time in my life, I became teachable.
 It was the best thing that ever happened to me.
 I became willing to follow David’s Good Orderly Direction.
 (Acronym for GOD)

 I had to learn to make an informed choice when asking for sponsorship.
 It was all about discernment.
 My current sponsor keeps reminding me that AA is essentially a psychiatric hospital.
 Some people are reasonably well, and others aren’t.
 Some alcoholics are very damaged, even if they look and sound good at meetings.

 Love, tolerance, and humility are highly desirable qualities to be present in a prospective sponsor.
 It can sometimes take time to find a sponsor that has grown into this level of spirituality.
 It’s well worth being patient until the right person comes along.